 What is the 3-day rule for baby food?

 A common approach is to wait 3 to 5 days between new single-ingredient foods so you can spot possible reactions.
-If your baby has eczema, known allergies, or you’re worried, ask your pediatrician for a plan that fits your child.
+If your baby has eczema, known allergies, or you have other concerns, ask your pediatrician for a plan that fits your child.

 Is it better to steam or boil food for babies?

 Steaming often keeps more nutrients and flavor because vitamins don’t leach into cooking water.
-Boiling is fine too—just use a small amount of water and cook only until tender, then use some of the cooking liquid to blend if needed.
+Boiling works too.
+Just use a small amount of water, cook only until tender, and use some of the cooking liquid when blending.

 How long does homemade baby food last?

-In the fridge, use most homemade purees within 1–2 days.
-In the freezer, many purees keep best quality for about 1–3 months when stored airtight and labeled.
+In the fridge, use most homemade purees within 1 to 2 days.
+In the freezer, most purees hold their best quality for about 1 to 3 months when stored airtight and labeled.

 What homemade baby food should I introduce first?